 Track, Maintenance of Way, and Signal Crew volunteers help us keep the main line as well as all of the many spurs and railyards in navigable condition.
 Except for the dead of winter, this effort is constant.
 There are always ties that need to be replaced, switch gear that needs to be serviced and many other upkeep tasks that easily go unnoticed by our guests.
 It can be physical work, but very satisfying.

-Library workers help maintain the “story” of transit.
+Library and Archives volunteers help maintain the “story” of transit.
 We have many thousands of documents that, over a long period of time, are being scanned, catalogued thus being made available to museum staff and the public.
 We are often asked, “How do you know how to repair these old trolleys?”.
 We often turn to the archives developed and maintained by the Library to find the path to success.

 Many Administrative, IT and Facilities functions are ongoing and even ramp up in the off-season.
 The office at the Museum is a busy place.
 It takes many minds, eyes, ears and hands to do all that is needed to keep Seashore keep things fresh for our guests.
 We are always coming up with new ideas to attract visitors to our door.
 We have to maintain our network, phone system, web presence, Museum Store.
 We publish a quarterly newsletter, send mailings for special events and fundraisers and maintain contact with our members and volunteers.
 This only a sample of what we do and each of these tasks has a number of “moving parts” that need caring persons to see them through to success.

 Helping at special events is one of our more important functions.
 This is, in part, because these are visitor facing tasks.
 If everything doesn’t go to plan our guest have an experience that falls short of our vision.
 This can reflect negatively on all of the great work that we do here.
 Our special events can have many elements to them.
 The jobs for volunteers abound as the more staff we have available the better we can work the plan and the better we do executing “Plan B” if something goes awry.